carla-simulator/carla/Docs/getting_started.md

 Python API** module.
 The simulator does most of the heavy work, controls the logic, physics, and rendering of all the actors and sensors in the scene; it requires a machine with a dedicated GPU to run.
-The CARLA Python API is a module that you can import into your Python scripts and provides and interface for controlling the simulator and retrieving data.
-Through this Python API you can for instance control any vehicle in the simulation, attach sensors to it, and read back the data these sensors generate.
+The CARLA Python API is a module that you can import into your Python scripts, it provides an interface for controlling the simulator and retrieving data.
+With this Python API you can, for instance, control any vehicle in the simulation, attach sensors to it, and read back the data these sensors generate.
 Most of the aspects of the simulation are accessible from our Python API, and more will be in future releases.

 <h2>How to run CARLA</h2>